 Additionally, applicants must certify that they have registered with the Selective Service System or that they are exempt from doing so.

 Why the Secret Service is part of the Treasury

 The U.S. Secret Service isn't part of the Department of the Treasury anymore, but it was when it was founded in 1865.
 According to CNN, the Secret Service was established to combat the then-rampant counterfeiting.
 Forged currency made up an estimated one-third to one-half of all money in circulation at the time.

-In 1867, the agency expanded to investigate fraud, mail theft, bootlegging, and smuggling.
-In 1894, the Secret Service discovered an assassination plot against Grover Cleveland while investigating a gambling ring.
+In 1867, the agency expanded to investigate fraud, mail theft, bootlegging, and smuggling, and in 1894, the Secret Service discovered an assassination plot against Grover Cleveland while investigating a gambling ring.
 The agency provided part-time protection for the president.
-In 1898, the agency assigned a detail to the White House to protect President William McKinley during the Spanish-American War.
+In 1898, the agency assigned a detail to the White House to protect president William McKinley during the Spanish-American War.

 In 1901, McKinley was assassinated and Congress requested full-time Secret Service protection for presidents.
 The following year, during president Theodore Roosevelt’s time in office, the agency established 24-hour protection for commanders-in-chief.